How to revoke a key or User ID and Can I delete a key from the key servers?

 since she's left our team, but wants to keep using her key with the other User ID.

 Since 2015 (GPG Keychain 1.2b1 to be exact) we automatically create a revocation certificate for you whenever a new key is created.
-That way, should you ever loose access to your secret key or forget your passphrase, you still can revoke your key.
+That way, should you ever loose access to your secret key or forget your password, you still can revoke your key.
 If your public key resides on the key servers, don't forget to upload the revoked key since otherwise it will still show as valid on the key servers.

 To see the revocation certificate on your disk